-From December 12, 2013 to January 18, 2014, Miyako Yoshinaga Gallery is proud to present Unnatural Selections, the gallery’s first solo exhibition of Dominique Paul.
-An opening reception for the artist will be held on Thursday, December 12, 2013, from 6PM to 8PM.
+From April 17 to May 24, 2014, MIYAKO YOSHINAGA is proud to present Sleeping Beauty, the solo exhibition of Yojiro Imasaka’s photography.
+An opening reception for the artist will be held on Thursday, April 17, 2014, from 6pm to 8pm.

 Consisting of over twenty color and black-and-white photographs, Sleeping Beauty is a selection from a larger body of work by Imasaka, who documented his two-month road trip across the United States.
 This exhibition presents a mix of his smaller 35mm film prints and his larger prints using a classic Deardorff 8 x10" large format camera.
 Imasaka alters “fast” and “slow” image-making techniques in response to the multi-faceted American scenery he observed.

 In the summer of 2013 - traveling alone by car with camping equipment - Imasaka began his northern route in Maine, passed through the Midwest, then made his way across the Rocky Mountains to the west coast.
 He returned east by way of the southwest and Appalachia, ending in upstate New York, where his American wanderings first began.
 Although unreservedly quiet in its conventionality, Imasaka’s diverse American landscape gradually reveals hidden wonders just below the surface.